 Pennsylvania’s Historic Preservation Awards continue a tradition started in 1979 to honor excellence in preservation.
 The annual awards recognize significant contributions in the field of historic preservation made by both individuals and organizations.
 The Pennsylvania Historic Preservation Awards are presented annually by Preservation Pennsylvania.

 F. Otto Haas Award

-In 1997, Preservation Pennsylvania renamed their annual Preservationist of the Year Award to honor F. Otto Haas (1915-1994), a noted preservationist and philanthropist.
+In 1987, Preservation Pennsylvania established this award to honor their Past Chairman, F. Otto Haas (1915-1994), a noted preservationist and philanthropist.
 The award is a standing recognition of his service and contributions to historic preservation across the state.